 The one form of water everyone travels to Norway to see is, of course, the fjords.

-They can be thousands of meters/feet deep and some have coral reefs that are home to fish, plankton, and other organisms that like pitch darkness.
+They can be thousands of meters/feet deep, and some have coral reefs home to fish, plankton, and other organisms that like pitch darkness.

-Fjords also have arms which are like tributaries but are huge and would eat a tributary for breakfast… along with the river or lake that it flowed into.
+Fjords also have arms, like river tributaries, but they are huge and would eat a tributary for breakfast… along with the river/lake it flowed into.

 We stayed at a hotel on Hardangerfjord for three nights in the middle of our vacation.
 Hardangerfjord is the second-longest fjord in Norway and the third (or fifth, depending on the resource) longest fjord in the world.
 The fjords that beat Hardangerfjord are Scoresby Sund in Greenland and Sognefjord in Norway.

-To put some context around what is meant by “long,” Hardangerfjord is 179 km (111 miles) long.
+To put some context around what ” long means,” Hardangerfjord is 179 km (111 miles) long.
 It begins in the Atlantic Ocean about 80 km (50 miles) south of Bergen and extends inland in a northeasterly direction.

-And bridges, well, they are expensive to build, especially in rural areas where there isn’t a lot of traffic.
+And bridges are expensive to build, especially in rural areas where there isn’t a lot of traffic.

 Getting around fjords is one of the many complexities of Norway’s road infrastructure.

-Our basecamp for three nights was in a village called Norheimsund, located midway on Hardangerfjord.
-The midway point is also the deepest point in the fjord with a depth of 860 m / 2,820 ft.
+Our base camp for three nights was in a village called Norheimsund, located midway on Hardangerfjord.
+The midway point is also the deepest in the fjord, with a depth of 860 m / 2,820 ft.